jpmrblood/ai-suka/src/content/blog/indonesian-ethanol-strategy.md

 - **Ethanol Price Support**: A similar mechanism will be needed for ethanol, with funding potentially coming from agricultural commodity levies or state budget allocations
 - **Investment Incentives**: The government promises **tax holidays and guaranteed market access** to attract the estimated billions in investment needed for production facilities

+## Protectionist Trade Measures and International Implications

+To protect the nascent domestic industry, the government is implementing supportive trade policies that have significant international trade implications.

+**Recent Policy Developments:**
+- In September 2025, the Ministry of Trade issued **Regulation No. 32/2025**, which reinstates import controls on ethanol
+- The stated goal is to **protect local sugarcane farmers** and ensure the domestic market is reserved for local producers
+- This policy was reinforced in October 2025 with an amendment adding ethanol-related items to the hazardous substances import policy

+**International Trade Context:**
+Indonesia's ethanol policy has evolved significantly, creating both opportunities and challenges for international trade partners:

+- **2020 Market Opening**: Indonesia previously removed ethanol import restrictions in 2020, recognizing octane benefits and allowing U.S. ethanol entry through pre-blended fuel arrangements
+- **U.S. Trade Interests**: American ethanol producers and the U.S. Grains Council have actively promoted ethanol exports to Indonesia, viewing it as a growing market opportunity
+- **Trade Agreement Potential**: Recent trade agreements between the U.S. and Indonesia include provisions to boost ethanol, distillers grains, and sustainable aviation fuel (SAF) exports
+- **Current Restrictions**: The 2025 regulations represent a reversal from the more open 2020 market, prioritizing domestic industry over immediate import access

+**Global Business Implications:**
+The policy affects multiple international stakeholders:
+- **U.S. Ethanol Producers**: Face new barriers after gaining market access in 2020
+- **Brazilian Partnerships**: Focus on technology transfer rather than direct exports
+- **Regional Trade Dynamics**: ASEAN neighbors impacted by Indonesia's protectionist approach
+- **Investment Uncertainty**: Foreign companies face regulatory risks when considering ethanol investments

 # Conclusion and Strategic Outlook

 Indonesia's E10 mandate represents a bold vision for energy independence and sustainable development.
 The partnership with Brazil provides crucial technical expertise, while lessons from the biodiesel program offer a proven implementation model.